usrme/website/src/pages/tils/to-convert-an-unhashable-python-dictionary-to-a-hashable-one.md

     raise typer.Exit(1)
 ```

-At first glance I wanted to just add the `@functools.lru_cache` decorator to the function, but I then got the following error from the above function was called:
+At first glance I wanted to just add the `@functools.lru_cache` decorator to the function, but I then got the following error when the above function was called:

 ```
 ...